nmshd/connector/README_dev.md

 ## How to test

+### Remote Backbone

-To configure the Connector for testing you have to fill the following environment variables:
+Set the following environment variables:

 -   NMSHD_TEST_BASEURL (the backbone baseUrl to test against)
 -   NMSHD_TEST_CLIENTID (the backbone clientId for the configured baseUrl)